seungwon1/BEAR-QL/README.md

 ## Dependencies
 - Python 3.6 or greater
-- Tensorflow 1.15.4
+- Tensorflow 1.14.0
-- Numpy 1.17.3
+- Numpy 1.15.4
-- OpenAI Gym version 0.12.2
+- OpenAI Gym version 0.12.5
 - Matplotlib
 - Mujoco version 1.50 and mujoco_py-1.50.1.56

+## Dataset
+BEAR Q-Learning is an off-policy RL algorithm and it is trained on static datset.
+You can generate dataset using [Soft Actor-Critic (SAC)](https://github.com/rail-berkeley/softlearning) algorithm as denoted in the paper or directly download [our datasets](https://github.com/seungwon1/BEAR-QL/tree/master/buffers) used in reproducibility report.

-## Results
+## Train BEAR-QL
-Below command reproduce experiments done in the paper (It assumes static dataset is in buffers/).
+To train BEAR-QL, execute below command (It assumes static dataset is in buffers/).
 ```
 python main.py --game=Ant --version=v2 --it=1000000 --batch=100 --lr=1e-3 --sample_p=5--sample=5 --eval_freq=1000 --buffer=buffer_filename --kernel=gs --sigma=20.0
 ```